Supplier Code of Conduct

 All employees shall act responsibly and with caution to protect buildings, machinery, equipment and other property from misuse, theft, damage or destruction.
 Intellectual property such as patents, designs, trademarks, recipes, know how, ideas and information shall also be protected.
 Orkla’s property and assets shall not be used for the employee’s own purposes, unless this is agreed with authorised personnel.

-3.2 Contribute to Orkla’s environment, health and safety vision
+3.2 Contribute to realising Orkla’s environment, health and safety vision

 All employees shall contribute to achieving Orkla’s vision of zero harm to people, the environment and society.

-Employees shall contribute to the vision by cooperating with the management, complying with Orkla’s EHS policies and by exercising sound judgement.
+Employees shall help to realise this vision by cooperating with the management, complying with Orkla’s EHS policies and by exercising sound judgement.
 Employees shall notify their immediate superior of important issues related to health and safety in the workplace, consumer health or the company’s impact on the environment.
 We encourage employees to give direct feedback to colleagues on EHS issues based on the principle “Thank you for caring!”

 3.3 Avoid discrimination and harassment